How SEEK uses Slack to scale its job-matching services worldwide

 SEEK’s global expansion required the company to not only integrate offices but also technology.
 That job fell to Tania Dastres, a senior Apple system administrator at SEEK.
 Dastres’s top priority is to ensure that Mac computers across the company are running smoothly and are up to date on all security protocols.

-Using the Jamf bot, techs can find a specific computer by entering a search string such as a serial number, asset tag, username, IP address or Mac address – or even ‘wild card’ asterisks to fill in blanks.
-‘From those results,’ Dastres says, ‘there’s a “more information” button you can click on that gives you a full summary of what state a machine is in.’
-The bot flags action items with emojis so that techs know what to focus on.
-‘With the warning emoji, immediately you’re aware that there’s something wrong with this Mac that you need to investigate.’
+Using the Jamf bot, techs can find a specific computer by entering a search string such as a serial number, asset tag, username, IP address or Mac address—or even “wild card” asterisks to fill in blanks.
+“From those results,” Dastres says, “there’s a ‘more information’ button you can click on that gives you a full summary of what state a machine is in.”
+The bot flags action items with emojis so techs know what to focus on.
+“With the warning emoji, immediately you’re aware that there’s something wrong with this Mac that you need to investigate.”
 The bot has not only enabled techs to provide speedier resolutions but also proactive support as SEEK expands.